BeryJu/beryju.io/content/blog/2025-05-implementing-eap/index.md

 **Importantly**, even after the handshake is done on the server-side, there might be more data that needs to be transferred.
 This I didn't know initially; and it took quite a bit of time to figure out why things weren't working.

+# TODO: MPPE

 For EAP-TLS specifically, this basically finishes the authentication.
 EAP-TLS uses TLS Client Certificates for authentication, so the RADIUS server will validate the certificate and determine the result of the authentication based on that.

 {{< figure src="eap-tls-success.png" position="center" caption="An unbelievable amount of glee befell me once I finally saw the first 'SUCCESS' message." >}}

+## Going even further

+Initially this was all that I wanted to accomplish; I was successfully able to connect to my WiFi with my iPad using a set of self-signed certificates, authenticated by authentik.

+However also around this time I was wondering how this would make sense within authentik as a product, how we wanted to use this and/or if this was maybe something that would be better to only publish as a separate library.
+At the same time though, the itch that implementing this had unknowingly formed was not quite scratched yet.

+Purely by coincidence we got an inquiry a couple days later about supporting [PEAP], which is something I had previously only briefly considered.

+[PEAP] exists in two different versions, PEAPv0 which uses [MSCHAPv2] over TLS and PEAPv1 which uses [EAP-GTC] over TLS.
+Anyone that had to deal with [MSCHAPv2] will know why it immediately made my alarm bells ring; it relies on passwords being stored with a reversible hash, making any kind of password storage much less secure and is not something that should be done, like ever.
+[EAP-GTC] on the other hand was something I had looked at quite a bit before, as it uses a dynamic Challenge-Response system.
+This would allow us to implement multi-factor authentication and even other things, as our RADIUS server can send the client any prompt.

+The main downside of having these two different versions is that on a lot of systems, only PEAPv0 is supported (primarily due to Microsoft not adding support for PEAPv1, ever, not even to this date).
+Out of sheer curiosity and to scratch that newly formed itch I still wanted to look into MSCHAPv2 and see how it works, and maybe figure out a way to store a separate set of credentials that can be in plaintext.

+Once again to start figuring this out I started with a Wireshark window of a successful authentication.
+I noticed that even though PEAP uses a different EAP Type ID (EAP-TLS is 13, PEAP is 26) (and you might've noticed that the screenshot above actually shows PEAP), the data within EAP was still the same as with EAP-TLS.
+This was a welcome surprise as I had just spent all this time to implement EAP-TLS, but now I had to re-organize the code to support the same protocol logic with a different type ID and also for protocols to support an "inner" layer.

+On the successful connection I noticed that unlike with EAP-TLS, there was still traffic being sent back and forth after the successful TLS Handshake...however I wasn't able to look at what's contained in the TLS connection.

+{{< figure src="encrypted-tls-data.png" position="center" caption="Alright, keep your secrets then." >}}

+To be fully honest for this, I thought all you needed to decrypt TLS traffic was the private key of the certificate used by the server.
+I even tried using the private key of the local CA I used to generate these certs.
+It once again took quite a while to learn how things work nowadays and that more data is required.

+[The Wireshark Wiki](https://wiki.wireshark.org/TLS) helped with this one, mentioning `SSLKEYLOGFILE` which was the one magic word I had to find for google to give me the results I needed.
+It then pointed me to [this GitHub issue](https://github.com/golang/go/issues/13057), which then pointed me to the `KeyLogWriter` attribute on `*tls.Config`, which allowed me to write out TLS master secrets to a file that I could feed into Wireshark aaaaand......

+{{< figure src="decrypted-tls-data.png" position="center" caption="Finally, the data." >}}

+## EAP...inside of EAP....?

 [authentik]: https://goauthentik.io
 [freeradius]: https://www.freeradius.org